Amex Centurion benefits: does the $5,000 fee card's insurance actually pay out?

 FAQ

-What people ask about the Centurion
+What people ask about the American Express Centurion

 • Activation is automatic when you charge the full cost of a Covered Trip's Common Carrier transportation to your Centurion card.
 No enrollment is required.
 For car rental coverage, charge the entire rental to the card and decline the rental company's CDW at the counter.
 For purchase protection and extended warranty, simply charge the item to the card.
 The Centurion concierge can handle the entire claim process on your behalf: call 1-800-228-6855.